Updated: August 12, 2018

 We highly recommend Cathay Airways for one reason; the food is not awful and they have unlimited servings of cup o’ noodles.
-It’s not healthy, I know, but it keeps Bailey and Andrew very happy for the 14 hour flight.
-We also absolutely loved the entertainment on board and the staff were all so helpful.
-The seats are still a bit small and leg room super tight, which is why I would recommend frequent walks up and down the aisles and to wear compression socks.
+It’s not healthy, I know, but it keeps Bailey and Andrew very happy for the 14-hour flight.
+We also absolutely loved the entertainment on board and the staff was so helpful.
+The seats are still a bit small and legroom super tight, which is why I would recommend frequent walks up and down the aisles and to wear compression socks.

 Getting to the town center from the airport:

 Once you land, make sure to grab a free cart for your luggage because you can take it all the way to the Airport Express.
 The Hong Kong International Airport is a very convenient and efficient airport.
 Once we landed, the first thing we saw was a booth for Airport Express, which my brother-in-law told me about and he was right.
 It’s simply the best way to get into town because it’s fast and happens to be cheap at 70 HK$ for adults and 45 HK$ for kids (which is about $9.05 per adult and $5.80 USD) to Kowloon, which is where our hotel was.
 Once we got out, we found a Citibank ATM right away.
 The best exchange rate is to withdraw cash and not go to a currency exchange.
 Once we got a bit of cash, we followed very clear signs to the Airport Express.

 Our stop was Kowloon which is where our hotel was located, from there we took a short taxi ride to the Dorsett Mongkok 88 Tai Kok Tsui Road Kowloon Hong Kong.
 We chose the Dorsett because it’s a more off the beaten path location.
 Where more of the locals actually live.
 We love hotels, this one is a boutique hotel which is great.
 It’s got more personal service and was convenient to public transportation.